About

 Cost and Funding

-This project was awarded planning, design and construction funds from the Federal Lands Access Program totaling $5.8 million.
+This project was awarded planning, design and construction funds from the Federal Lands Access Program.

 Benefits

-This project will promote active transportation options with improved safety and access to trail networks close to communities, which is a goal of City of Bend, Sunriver, and Deschutes County.
-The path will provide connections between high use visitor attractions and recreation sites including the High Desert Museum, Lava Butte, Lava Lands Visitor Center, and Deschutes River.
-The path will also connect to the Sun Lava Path, completed in 2014, that connects Sunriver to Lava Lands Visitor Center.
+This project will improve safety and access to trail networks near the communities of Bend and Sunriver.
+The path will connect visitor attractions and recreation sites including the High Desert Museum, Lava Butte, Lava Lands Visitor Center, and the Deschutes River.
+It will also connect to the Sun Lava Path that connects Sunriver to Lava Lands Visitor Center.

 What Problem Will This Improve?